Mithapur

 Mithapur is a census town in Devbhumi Dwarka district in the Indian state of Gujarat.
-It's lies about 20 km from Dwarka city, the district headquarter.
+It lies about 20 km from Dwarka city, the district headquarter.

 Geography

 Mithapur has an area of 22.1 km2.
 It is located at 22.41°N 69.00°E. It has an average elevation of 7 metres (22 feet).

 Just like Jamshedpur which is the hub for steel production, Tatas have created two centers centered around its two operations - Mithapur in coastal Gujarat for its salt and soda ash production and Babrala in Uttar Pradesh for its fertilizer operations.
 Distinct in layout and geography, Mithapur and Babrala serve the needs, and then some, of the company's chemicals and fertiliser plants respectively.

 History

 The Mithapur story began in 1939, when the Tatas took over the Okha Salt Works.
 Okhamandal, the region where Mithapur is situated, was an undeveloped and desolate place where many kingdoms and civilisations had thrived in the past.
 Mithapur, privately owned by Tata Chemicals, is part of the 5,398-acres of freehold land obtained in the 1930s from the government of the erstwhile princely state of Baroda.